jordanmpalmer/Ramshorn5e/9. Misc/SRD/Chapter 10 - Spellcasting.md

 ### Range

 The target of a spell must be within the spell's range.
-For a spell like [[magic missile]], the target is a creature.
-For a spell like [[fireball]], the target is the point in space where the ball of fire erupts.
+For a spell like [[Magic Missile]], the target is a creature.
+For a spell like [[Fireball]], the target is the point in space where the ball of fire erupts.

 Most spells have ranges expressed in feet.
 Some spells can target only a creature (including you) that you touch.
-Other spells, such as the [[shield]] spell, affect only you.
+Other spells, such as the [[Shield]] spell, affect only you.
 These spells have a range of self.

 Spells that create cones or lines of effect that originate from you also have a range of self, indicating that the origin point of the spell's effect must be you.